The Climate Leadership Council's Carbon Dividends Plan

 How would this affect the U.S. commitment to the Paris Agreement?

 Combining results from three studies (Chen and Hafstead, RFF 2016; Hafstead et al., RFF 2016; Treasury Department Office of Tax Analysis, 2017), a companion report titled “Exceeding Paris” estimates that a $40/ton tax applied only to CO2 emissions would be likely to deliver a 32% reduction in emissions by 2025, far exceeding our Paris commitment.
 By 2035, it would cut U.S. carbon emissions in half.

 What is different compared to the Energy Innovation Act?

 There are several differences between the Conservative Case for Carbon Dividends and the Energy Innovation Act legislation.
-The Energy Innovation Act applies to all greenhouse gasses from fossil fuels and GHGs not found in nature (e.g. HFCs), whereas their proposal would only cover CO2.
-The Energy Innovation Act begins lower ($15) and increases faster ($10 per ton per year) and has a much greater impact on emissions beyond the first three years.
+The Energy Innovation Act applies to all greenhouse gases from fossil fuels and GHGs not found in nature (e.g. HFCs), whereas their proposal would only cover CO2.
+The Energy Innovation Act begins lower ($15 per ton) and increases faster ($10 per ton per year) and has a much greater impact on emissions beyond the first three years.
 The Energy Innovation Act does not include any excess revenues from the border adjustment into the dividends.
 We believe that would help keep the policy in line with the WTO.
 The Energy Innovation Act's dividend would be taxable to avoid the 25% offset and preserve revenue neutrality, while it is not clear how the CLC proposal would achieve that.
 The Energy Innovation Act would return a half-share of the dividend to each child rather than a full share.